 Most schools use rolling admissions, which means that you can apply any time within the window.
-Admissions departments often say they review applications and make decisions on applicants in the order they are received.
 That said, you may have a better opportunity for a favorable review if you apply in the early days of admissions eligibility, when there are more open spaces.

 While most admissions department officials admit that they don’t review any applications during September (which is a month of recruitment), you could still be prioritized if you get in early.

 Some people opt to apply for “early decision” if their top choice law school offers it.
 Applying for an early decision is a binding commitment to attend that school if you are accepted.
 It also means your entire application packet has to be ready and sent in much earlier than the regular deadline.

 Typically required by November or December, applying for an early decision can shorten your law school application timeline significantly.